fmhy/edit/docs/feedback.md

 * *"Amazing stuff.
 Spent almost whole day browsing this and I got introduced to tons of great software.
 Thank you!!"*

-* *I can't begin to express how much of a godsend this website is!
-Please keep up the terrific work and know that you are making a massive difference in the lives of students like me who can't always pay for subscriptions, or are just looking for a neat tool!*
+* *"I can't begin to express how much of a godsend this website is!
+Please keep up the terrific work and know that you are making a massive difference in the lives of students like me who can't always pay for subscriptions, or are just looking for a neat tool!"*

 * *"Me and my sibling have made visiting this site a ritual.
 Seriously, we can't thank you enough for your work!
 Our broke third world living country asses would've never dreamed of seeing this much media."*